luketudge/introduction-to-programming/topics/extras/glossary.md

 ## float

 In Python, and in computing in general, 'float' is a term for a non-whole number, such as 1.618.
 This is one of the basic data [types](#type) that Python can represent.
 It is distinguished from whole numbers (or [integers](#integer)) such as 1, 2, 3, etc. Strictly speaking, the term 'float' does not refer to non-whole numbers in general but rather to a specific method for storing non-whole numbers in computers, called '[floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic)'.
-But for our purposes we can take the term 'float' to mean simply 'non-whole number'.
+But for basic purposes we can take the term 'float' to mean simply 'non-whole number'.

 ## function

 A function is a sequence of commands that performs a particular action (or multiple actions), and can be used in programs again and again. `print()` is an example of a function, and the action it performs is to display text for the user.
 Functions can come from many places.
-Some, such as `print()`, are already [built in](#builtin) to Python, but we can also create our own functions, or import them from a program somebody else has written.
+Some, such as `print()`, are already [built in](#builtin) to Python, but we can also create our own functions, or [import](#import) them from a program somebody else has written.
 When we run a function, we say that we [call](#call) the function.
 A function can have input [arguments](#argument).
 It may also have a [return value](#return), which we can [assign](#assignment) into a variable.

 In the example below, we call the `len()` function with the argument `'floccinaucinihilipilification'`, and it returns the value `29` (which we then assign into the variable `word_length`).